 Safety Net for Vulnerable Customers

 As the Energy Retail Association, in 2004, our members signed up to the Safety Net for Vulnerable Customers.
 It includes a commitment to never knowingly disconnect vulnerable customers.
 Where a customer has been disconnected and then is identified as vulnerable, the supplier will reconnect their customer as a priority.
-Compliance with the Safety Net is independently audited.
-The number of disconnections has steadily dropped over the past few years and has reached historically low levels.

 Why is disconnection used?